mugal-7993/EduSphere/Readme.md

 Deployment: Netlify

-The goal of EduSphere Pro is to:
+The goal of EduSphere is to:

 Make learning easy and accessible Provide all-in-one educational support Help students prepare for future careers Future Improvements User login & authentication Quiz & test system Progress tracking dashboard More AI-based features Contributing Contributions, suggestions, and feedback are welcome!
 Feel free to fork the repo and improve it.
 If you like this project, don’t forget to ⭐ the repository!